Albertini14/Obsidian-Hax/Information Gathering/Privilege Escalation.md

 ## Abusing Service Misconfigurations
 Windows services are managed by the Service Control Manager (SCM).
 The SCM is a process in charge of managing the state of services as needed, checking the current status of any given service and generally providing a way to configure services.

 Each service on a windows machine will have an associated executable which will be run by the SCM whenever a service is started.
-It is importante to note that service executables implement special functions to be able to communicate with the SCM, and therefore not any executable can be started as a service successfully.
+It is important to note that service executables implement special functions to be able to communicate with the SCM, and therefore not any executable can be started as a service successfully.
 Each service also specifies the user account under which the service will run.
 To better understand the structure of a service we can use `sc qc SERVICE` to check it.
 Here we can see that the associated executable is specified through the `BINARY_PATH_NAME` and the account used to run the service is shown on the `SERVICE_START_NAME` parameter.